Ackater/writing.com-archival/README.md

 $ ./run.py update                          # Update existing archives
 ```

+# CAVEAT EMPTOR - BUYER BEWARE

+I am no longer actively maintaining this repository.
+You should be prepared to fix the code if you really want to get it to work.
+(Feel free to fork the repository.)
+I think it actually broke a while ago since the HTML layout of the chapter pages changed a bit.

+Also, I've only used this on Linux.
+Mac will probably work, but I doubt it will work out of the box on Windows.

 ### Item_id?

 The item_id for a story is in its url: `http://www.writing.com/main/interact/item_id/$(THIS_IS_THE_ITEM_ID)/map/14411122`